 HOW TO APPLY

-For needs assessment and linkage to appropriate vocational rehabilitation programs, contact one of the following state agencies:
+For needs assessment and linkage to appropriate vocational rehabilitation programs, contact the Department of Aging and Disability Services (ADS)

 TO FIND PROVIDERS IN CONNECTICUT’S COMMUNITY RESOURCES DATABASE: